skoeldpadda/codekata.com/01_supermarket/Readme.md

 * This enables offers involving more than one product, e.g. "buy two of A and two of B for 10$".

 ###Model M3: Only one simple price per product, offers as a subclass of Product.
+**Pro**

 * This approach seems to be quite straight-forward yet powerful.

+**Con**

+* On the other hand, it's a bit ugly and confusing to calculate the amount of money that is to be substracted from the original, simple price.
+* _The responsibility for determining prices lies outside of the actual prices._ That seems to be unclean.

 ##Model validation